appsocially/AppSocially-iOS-SDK/README.md

   - ASTrackableMailActivity -> ASMailActivity
   - ASTrackableSMSActivity -> ASSMSActivity

-  Each class is now the subclass of ASActivity, and it can be set "shareInfo".
+  Each class is now the subclass of ASActivity, and it can be set `shareInfo`.